peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* true if the given key is found, or false if the given key is not found or this object is not a map.
+* <code>true</code> if the given key is found, or false if the given key is not found or this object is not a map.

 **Throws:**